hongsong-wang/PVRNN/README.md

 --loss_type: 1
 --pos_embed: True

-Test well with python3.6, Pytorch
+Test well with python3.6, Pytorch.
+Run with one GPU.

 If you are using this code, please cite this paper: